NishanthN27/C-Mini-Project/README.md

 Run-Length Encoding (RLE) compresses data by replacing repeated consecutive characters with a count-value pair.
 In my program:

-->Singly Linked List (SLL) is used to store characters.
+->Singly Linked List (SLL) is used to store characters read from input text file.

 ->Consecutive occurrences are counted within the list.